 The studies we currently have on dog intelligence is not completely flawless in its measurement of true canine IQ.
 I admit, it’s really hard to take put much weight on this.
 However, given the difficulty of measuring intelligence objectively, this is the best we have.

 Coren’s Dog Intelligence Criteria

-With the help of 199 obedience trial judges from North America, Coren asked them to evaluate and rank as many dog breeds based on his criteria.
+With the help of 199 obedience trial judges from North America (AKC & CKC), Coren asked them to both evaluate and rank as many dog breeds based on his criteria.
 His criteria was the following:

 - The number of repetitions needed for a dog to learn a new command.
 Dogs that needed fewer repetitions ranked higher for intelligence.

 - The success rate in which a dog will obey a known command on the first attempt.
 Dogs that obeyed with a higher success rate were considered more intelligent.

 Not all dog breeds qualified or participated in Coren’s research on dog intelligence.
 Only breeds recognized by the AKC and CKC participated.
 And fortunately, the Havanese is recognized by both kennel clubs.

 Only dog breeds that had at least 100 evaluations qualified for Coren’s final list of smartest dogs.
 Given that Havanese dogs are consistently in the top 30 for most popular dogs of America, they had no problems finding Havanese dogs to test.

 How the Havanese Performed

 The Havanese didn’t do too bad.
 They didn’t do great either.
 In fact, they were just “average,” and that’s perfectly okay.
 Don’t feel too bad for the breed because they were the 79th smartest dog breed out of 138 qualifying breeds.
 Impressive.

 So what does this actually mean?
 Being in the average intelligent category, Havanese dogs are able to learn a new command with just 25 to 40 repetitions.
 This means they can easily learn a new command in an afternoon.

 As for obedience, the Havanese will obey a known command on the first try with a 50% or better success rate.
 That’s a pretty obedient dog, in my opinion.